Analyzing And Editing Inner Mechanisms Of Backdoored Language Models: Methodology

 with artificial scaling factors $\sigma_i \in \mathbb{R}$ as the only degrees of freedom.
 Varying these scaling factors determines which latent dimensions and semantic nuances in the hidden states will be enforced and in which direction of the latent space.
 We use this variation to recreate or edit model behavior.
 We propose using $f_{\text{PCP}}$ to replace one or multiple MLP or attention layers and call any such replacement \textbf{PCP ablation} with rank $r$.
-We use our backdoor evaluation test inputs to collect the activations more efficiently, but $\mathcal{P}(x)$ could also be the training data set.\footnote{Using the training data set would probably require a higher minimum rank $r$ for the PCP ablation due to the more diverse representation of $\mathcal{P}(x)$.}
+We use our backdoor evaluation test inputs to collect the activations more efficiently, but $\mathcal{P}(x)$ could also be the training data set.\footnote{Using the training data set would probably require a higher minimum rank $r$ for the PCP ablation due to the more diverse representation of $\mathcal{P}(x)$.} Thus, for PCP ablations to work, the backdoor trigger does not need to be known; it must only be present in a data set.